000deepak/demoProject/flow.md

         - check isMdmCheckSuccessForNormal
     - isMdmSuccess
         - true
-            - prepare finalRawPreference with fetched mdmId from mdm
+            - prepare `finalRawPreference with fetched mdmId from mdm`
        - false
-           - return finalRawPreference as null
+           - return `finalRawPreference as null`
            - if isEpmsRecordPublish epms error to topic
 - if DS failed
-    - prepare finalRawPreference with ingeationRequest
+    - `prepare finalRawPreference with ingeationRequest data`
     - mark MDMSKipped in validationStatus

 ### b. verifyAndMdmCheck